kerns/commander-v/README.md

 ## Features

-- Concatenates multiple files into a single, structured monolith of code and text, ready for pasting wherever needed
+- Concatenates multiple files into a single, structured monolith – added to you clipboard and ready to paste
 - Gently wraps each file's content with custom comments to indicate the file's beginning and end points
 - Optionally prepends an ASCII tree of your project's folder structure, indicating the relative location of each file
 - Thoughtfully orders concatenated files to match your project's folder structure or the order in which they were selected – your choice